yamass/redg-documentation/docs/getting_started.md

 ## Installation and configuration

 If your project can process Maven artifacts, the installation is quite straightforward.
 RedG is available on Maven Central.
-The newest stable version is **1.1.0**
+The newest stable version is **1.1.1**
+See [here](https://mvnrepository.com/artifact/com.btc-ag.redg) for an overview of all RedG Maven artifacts and the newest versions.

 ### Maven
 Add the dependency for the `redg-runtime`.
 If you want to use the visualization feature to debug your application, include `jackson-core` and `jackson-databind`.
 Include `junit` for the unit tests.